mongodb/docs-app-services/source/includes/data-source-configuration.rst

    * - | ``config.dataLakeName``
        | String
-     - Required when linking a Data Lake.
-The name of the Data Lake that you want to link to your application.
+     - Required when linking an {+adf-datasource+}s.
+The name of the instance that you want to link to your application.

    * - | ``config.readPreference``
        | String
      - The :ref:`read preference <read-preference>` mode for queries sent through the service.
-Not available for Data Lakes.
+Not available for {+adf-datasource+}s.

        .. include:: /mongodb/tables/read-preference-modes.rst